dmgatti/rna-seq-lesson/_episodes/03-qc-of-sequencing-results.md

 ## 5.3.
 Align reads to reference genome using hisat2
 <br>
 Alternatively it is possible to map the reads using hisat2.
-This tools works simular to star and gives a simular output.
+This tools works similar to star and gives a similar output.
 The commands are just a bit different.
 <br>
 <br>
-To start off we need to install the tools as it is not inclded in the fastq environment.
+To start off we need to install the tools as it is not included in the fastq environment.
 ~~~
 $ conda install -c biobuilds hisat2
 ~~~